paintdotnet/PaintDotNet.Quantization/README.md

 > (NOTE: Quantization generally does *not* work with the alpha channel, hence why distance is calculated in RGB space and not RGBA space.
 There may be 1 palette slot that is fully transparent (i.e. #00000000).
 Not all image formats support this, but GIF and PNG do.
 Whether semi-transparent colors are mapped to fully transparent, or are first blended with white or something, is up to the application.
 In Paint.NET, the "alpha threshold" property is used to control this.)

 However, finding the closest palette color is not easily optimizable, and most code out out there uses a simple linear search.
-Other data structures, such as the K-d Tree (https://en.wikipedia.org/wiki/K-d_tree), seem very promising, but end up being very complicated to implement and do not map well to the things that perform well on modern CPUs: it has to jump all over memory, which negates caching, and there are lots of conditional branches that can't be reliably predicted.
+Other data structures, such as the K-d Tree (https://en.wikipedia.org/wiki/K-d_tree), look very promising but end up complicated to implement and slower to execute.
+The latter is due to the traversal steps being complicated with lots of branch predictions and caches misses (discussion: https://github.com/SixLabors/ImageSharp/issues/1350#issuecomment-707249531).

 Usually a cache is layered on top of this approach, which allows for skipping the linear search, but *only* for colors that have already been seen before.
 The downside of this approach is that it can use a *lot* of memory in common cases.
 Also worth noting is that it is not easy to "prefetch" or "pre-fill" the cache ahead of time: quantization usually involves dithering, which means that many of the colors being mapped to the palette are not found in the source image (although they are usually "nearby").